Testing the double-logarithm asymptotic gluon density in ultraperipheral heavy ion collisions at the Large Hadron Collider: Theoretical framework and phenomenological models

 \section{Theoretical framework and phenomenological models}

-Let us start by defining the ansatz for the gluon density based on DAS approximation investigated in Ref. \cite{Fagundes:2022bzw}.
-Given a sufficiently soft behavior at the input scale, $Q_0$, one obtains the double asymptotic scaling for the gluon density \cite{Caola:2008xr,Ball:2016spl}:

-where $N_c$ is the number of colors and $\beta_0 = 11 -\frac{2}{3}N_f$ ($N_f$ is the number of active flavours) is the first term of the QCD beta-function series.
-The geometric mean $\sigma$ and the ratio $\rho$ define the double scaling variables:
+Let us start by defining the ansatz for the gluon density based on the DAS approximation investigated in Ref.~\cite{Fagundes:2022bzw}.
+Given the sufficiently soft behavior at the input scale, $Q_0$, one obtains the double-asymptotic scaling for the gluon density as {follows} ~\cite{Caola:2008xr,Ball:2016spl}: denotes the overall normalization of the distribution and $\beta_0 = 11 -\frac{2}{3}N_f$ ({with $N_f$ the} number of active flavors) denotes the first term of the QCD beta-function series.
+The geometric mean $\sigma$ and the ratio $\rho$ define the double-scaling variables:

-with the parameters $x_0\simeq 10^{-1}$ and $Q_0^2\simeq 1$ GeV$^2$ set the boundaries of the asymptotic domain and $A_g$ is the distribution overall normalization \cite{Ball:1994du}.
-Accordingly, the $xg$ scales asymptotically in both $\sigma$ and $\rho$ in the double limit of large $\sigma$ at fixed $\rho$ and large $\rho$ at fixed $\sigma$.
-The original DAS ansatz gives a very good description of DIS data, as it is demonstrated by the last three rows of Table \ref{tab:Model1_bin1_hqs}, which follows from our previous work \cite{Fagundes:2022bzw}.
+where the parameters $x_0\simeq 10^{-1}$ and $Q_0^2\simeq 1$ GeV$^2$ define the boundaries of the asymptotic domain, and {$\Lambda_{\mathrm{QCD}}$ represents the QCD scale parameter} \cite{Ball:1994du}.
+Accordingly, the $xg$ exhibits asymptotic scaling in both $\sigma$ and $\rho$ in the double limit of {large $\sigma$ ($\sigma \rightarrow \infty)$} at fixed but reasonably large $\rho$ and {large $\rho$ ($\rho \rightarrow \infty$)} at fixed $\sigma$.
+The original DAS ansatz provides a {exceptionally good} description of DIS data, as demonstrated by the last three rows of \mbox{Table \ref{tab:Model1_bin1_hqs}}, which follows from our previous {study }~\cite{Fagundes:2022bzw}.

-In Ref. \cite{Fagundes:2022bzw}, the form in Eq. (\ref{eq:model1}) has been modified in order to allow a smooth transition from large-to-lower $x$ in $xg$.
-Namely, in the modified DAS model the following form has been considered,
+In Ref.~\cite{Fagundes:2022bzw}, the form in Equation (\ref{eq:model1}) was modified, enabling the smooth transition from {large ($x\rightarrow 1$)} to {lower ($x\rightarrow 0$)} values of $x$ in $xg$.
+Namely, in the modified DAS model, the following form was {considered:}